On generating series of finitely presented operads: Symmetric and shuffle operads

 for all $i = 1, \dots, n$.
 Taking $a=1$ and using the fact that the solution with a zero constant term is unique, we conclude that $\widetilde y_i (z) = y_i(z) $ for all $i$.
-Since the sum of differential algebraic functions is again differential algebraic, we conclude that $E_\p(z) = y_1(z) +\dots +y_N(z)$ does satisfy a differential algebraic equation. \end{proof}
+Since the sum of differential algebraic functions is again differential algebraic, we conclude that $E_\p(z) = y_1(z) +\dots +y_N(z)$ satisfies a differential algebraic equation. \end{proof}